jesperh/refereemanagementsystem/README.md

 ## Notes

 * This system was built many years ago in a great hurry
-* However, it works very well but there is still room for impovements
+* However, it works very well but there is still room for improvements
-* etc